ubmagh/mobile-dev-tps/TP4/README.md

 # TP 4 : store data on local files

-- simple app that stores managed Students data in a serialized manner on local file.
+- simple app that stores managed-Students-data in a serialized manner on a local file.

 - In the app :